-send.buffer.bytes measures batch size in total bytes instead of the number of messages.
+batch.size measures batch size in total bytes instead of the number of messages.
 It controls how many bytes of data to collect before sending messages to the Kafka broker.
 Set this as high as possible, without exceeding available memory.
+The default value is 16384.

 If you increase the size of your buffer, it might never get full.
-The Producer sends the information eventually, based on other triggers, such as wait time in milliseconds.
+The Producer sends the information eventually, based on other triggers, such as linger time in milliseconds.
 Although you can impair memory usage by setting the buffer batch size too high, this does not impact latency.